LiberTEM/LiberTEM/docs/source/udf/basic.rst

   This allows quick specification of a small number of pixels to include or exclude from the analysis.
 - a NumPy array containing a bool mask, having the shape of the navigation axes of the dataset.
+This can also be created from a slice using :attr:`~libertem.io.dataset.DataSet.roi`.
 - any :code:`scipy.sparse` matrix or array or :code:`pydata.sparse.SparseArray` format,
-  again having the same shape as the naivgation axes of the dataset
+  again having the same shape as the navigation axes of the dataset

 For example, to process a random subset of a 4D-STEM dataset: